 What makes the Cambridge course in Human, Social and Political Sciences (HSPS) so special?

-The flexibility of the course allows you to explore a variety of subjects, many of which may be new to you (e.g. International Relations), before pursuing advanced study in one or two specific subjects in your second and third years.
+The flexibility of the course allows you to explore a variety of subjects, many of which may be new to you (such as Biological Anthropology or International Relations), before pursuing advanced study in one or two specific subjects in your second and third years.
 Alternatively, if you already know the subject(s) in which you want to specialise, you can tailor the course to suit your interests right from the start, while retaining the option to take individual papers in other subjects as well.
 You’ll graduate from Cambridge having specialised in one or two subjects, but will also have the advantage of a broad background across the human, social and political sciences.
 HSPS at Cambridge thus provides an opportunity to study a variety of issues concerning modern and ancient societies from different perspectives.

 Politics and International Relations engages with the nature of the political world within countries and between them.
 It asks questions about how and why national and international politics have developed as they have, and how people have imagined that they might be changed.
 It explores issues from human rights and democracy, to financial crisis and international conflict.

 Sociology focuses on the nature of modern societies, how they’re organised and how they’re changing.
 It examines social institutions and the changing forms of power and inequality among other topics, and develops theories and conducts empirical research in order to deepen understanding of the processes that shape social life.